 ALR100000 NPDES Construction Permit Requirements: CBMPP Plan and NOI

 Contractors conducting land-disturbing activities of one acre or more must obtain NPDES permit coverage before beginning construction.
-Many projects are eligible for coverage under the General NPDES Construction Permit No. ALR100000.
+Many projects are eligible for coverage under General NPDES Construction Permit No. ALR100000.
 To obtain coverage, operators must submit a Notice of Intent (NOI) along with a Construction Best Management Practices Plan (CBMPP).

 The CBMPP identifies anticipated sources of sedimentation and pollution and outlines Best Management Practices (BMPs) to minimize impacts on receiving waters.
 Individual permits may be required when coverage under the General Permit is not applicable.